vlanzarini80-source/Lanzarini-Model-Energy-Saving/README.md

 *This repository serves as a **Proof of Concept (PoC)** and documentation of the Intellectual Property and Prior Art established on March 15, 2026.*

-# 🔬 Lanzarini Model: Technical Report & Experimental Validation (April 2026)
+# 🔬 Lanzarini Model: Technical Report & Experimental Theoretical  Validation (April 2026)

 ---